h2non/imaginary/README.md

 <img src="https://github.com/h2non/imaginary/blob/master/fixtures/imaginary.jpg" width="240" align="right" />

 Simple and fast HTTP microservice for image processing powered by [bimg](https://github.com/h2non/bimg) and [libvips](https://github.com/jcupitt/libvips).
-Think about imaginary as a private or public HTTP service for massive image processing/resizing. imaginary is almost dependency-free and only uses low-level Go native packages for a higher performance.
+Think about imaginary as a private or public HTTP service for massive image processing/resizing. imaginary is almost dependency-free and only uses low-level Go native packages for a higher [performance](#performance).

 It supports a common set of [image operations](#supported-image-operations) exposed as a simple [HTTP API](#http-api), with additional support for API token-based authorization, built-in gzip compression and CORS support for direct web browser access.

-It can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP, including conversion between them.
+IT can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP, including conversion between them.
 It supports common [image operations](#supported-image-operations) such as crop, resize, rotate, zoom, watermark...
-For getting started, take a look to the [HTTP API](#http-api) documentation.
+For getting started, take a look to the [HTTP API](#http-api) documentation and [benchmark](#benchmarks) results.

 imaginary uses internally libvips, a powerful library written in C for binary image processing which requires a [low memory footprint](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use) and it's typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings or Go  native `image` package, and in some cases it's even 8x faster processing JPEG images.